jcpowermac/hanlon-wiki/slice-image.md

 ## Image Storage

-Images will be stored in the image_svc_path under the image type (mk, os, esxi), and image uuid:
+Images will be stored in image_svc_path by image type (mk, os, esxi), and image uuid:

     $ tree image
     image